-The 2021 salaries and bonuses shown in the Summary Compensation Table on page 7 were set by our Compensation Committee based on the compensation review discussed above, as well as a consideration the respective NEO's total compensation package including prior equity grants, exercise history, and existing stock ownership.
+The 2022 salaries and bonuses shown in the Summary Compensation Table on page 7 were set by our Compensation Committee based on the compensation review discussed above, as well as a consideration the respective NEO's total compensation package including prior equity grants, exercise history, and existing stock ownership.
 Base salaries and bonuses are a necessary part of our compensation program and provide executives with a fixed portion of pay that is not performance-based.
 Our goal is to provide competitive base pay levels.
 The Compensation Committee considered each NEO's skills, experience, level of responsibility, performance and contribution to our Company.
 The Compensation Committee also took into account in conjunction with the NEO's specific areas of responsibilities and objectives, each NEO's contribution to the Company's overall success as a member of the management team.
-The Compensation Committee considers the relative compensation levels among all the members of the management team to ensure the Company's executive compensation Committee.
-Annual cash bonuses to our Co-CEOs are generally paid under our Annual Incentive Plan, which ties such bonus payments directly to our annual corporate performance.
-On December 31, 2020, the Compensation Committee approved target bonus amounts for 2021 for Mr. Roswech of \$250,000 (based on the achievement of new revenue and total revenue performance goals) and Mr. Polley of \$160,000 (based on the achievement of new revenue and total revenue performance goals) and Mr. Polley of \$160,000 (based on the achievement of new product revenue goals and technology expense initiatives), in each case subject to the Annual Incentive Plan maximum bonus percentage, for purposes of their employment agreements.
-On August 13, 2021, the Compensation Committee approved a revised target bonus amount for 2021 for Mr. Polley of \$200,000 subject to the foregoing parameters in connection with his appointment as Chief Operating Officer of the Company.
+The Compensation Committee considers the relative compensation levels among all the members of the management team to ensure the Company's executive compensation programs are internally consistent and equitable.
+All salaries and bonuses are reviewed at least annually and subject to future adjustment by the Compensation Committee.
+On December 31, 2021, the Compensation Committee approved target bonus amounts for 2022 for Mr. Roswech of \$250,000 (based on the achievement of new revenue and total revenue performance goals) and Mr. Polley of \$200,000 (based on the achievement of new product revenue goals and technology expense initiatives), in each case subject to the Annual Incentive Plan maximum bonus percentage, for purposes of their employment agreements.